HermesGermany/galapagos/galapagos_user_guide.md

      You can use it as a client certificate for your Kafka client via the Kafka properties `ssl.keystore.location`, `ssl.keystore.password` and `ssl.key.password`.

-   When choosing the CSR variant, Galapagos returns an openssl command that you can execute on your command line or Git Bash (choose which type of command line you are using)!
+   When choosing the CSR variant, Galapagos gives you a finished openssl command that you can execute on your command line or Git Bash (choose which type of command line you are using)!
 A key file (.key) is created ( you need write access to the current directory in your terminal!) and the CSR is output on the command line.
 You can copy and paste this into Galapagos: